arifsuhan/poruya/README.md

 ### Target

 <!--
+git branch -a //see all branches git checkout [branch name]

 based on uploaded file,given link or any pasted text
 1. Doc,Pdf or any particular text based word counting)